 Associate Professor, Computer Science

 Dongxiao Zhu is currently an Associate Professor at Department of Computer Science, Wayne State University.
 He received the B.S. from Shandong University (1996), the M.S. from Peking University (1999) and the Ph.D. from University of Michigan (2006).
-Dongxiao Zhu's recent research interests are in Machine Learning and Applications in health informatics, natural language processing, medical imaging, recommender systems and other data science domains.
-Dr. Zhu is the Director of Machine Learning and Predictive Analytics (MLPA) Lab and the Director of Computer Science Graduate Program at Wayne State University.
-He has published over 70 peer-reviewed publications and served on technical committees of flagship AI conferences ((AAAI, IJCAI, ACL, EMNLP, AMIA, MICCAI) and of premier biomedical informatics journals (Bioinformatics, Nucleic Acids Research, TCBB, Scientific Reports, BMC Genomics, Plos One and Frontiers in Genetics).
+Dongxiao Zhu's recent research interests are in Machine Learning and Applications in health informatics, natural language processing, medical imaging, recommender systems, cybersecurity, and other data science domains with emphasis on S & P, adversarial robustness, explainability and fairness.
+Dr. Zhu is the Director of Wayne AI Research Initiative and the Director of Trustworthy AI Lab at Wayne State University.
+He has published over 80 peer-reviewed publications and served on program committees (SPC/PC) of flagship AI/Machine Learning conferences (NuerIPS, ICML, AAAI, IJCAI, ACL, EMNLP, AMIA, MICCAI) and of premier biomedical informatics journals (Bioinformatics, Nucleic Acids Research, TCBB, Scientific Reports, BMC Genomics, Plos One and Frontiers in Genetics).
 Dr. Zhu's research has been supported by NIH, NSF and private agencies and he has served on multiple NIH and NSF grant review panels.
 Dr. Zhu has advised numerous students at undergraduate, graduate and postdoctoral levels and his teaching interest lies in programming language, data structures and algorithms, machine learning and data science.

 C++ Programming; Data Structures; Image Processing; Bioinformatics; Design and Analysis of Algorithms; Data Mining; Machine Learning; Deep Learning